craigspaeth/nap/README.md

 });
 ````

-### JS & CSS Pre-processors
+## JS & CSS Pre-processors

-Nap will automatically precompile any `js` and `css` pre-processors based on the file extension.
+Nap will automatically precompile any javascript and css pre-processors based on the file extension.

-Nap only currently supports the following pre-processors.
+Nap currently only supports the following pre-processors.
 But please feel free to contribute more.

   * [Coffeescript](http://jashkenas.github.com/coffee-script/) (.coffee)
   * [Stylus](https://github.com/LearnBoost/stylus) (.styl)

-### Client-side Javascript Templating (JSTs)
+## Client-side Javascript Templating (JSTs)

-"jst" packages will run the appropriate template engine parser based off the file extension.
+*jst* packages will run the appropriate template engine parser based off the file extension.
 Nap will then namespace your client-side templates into a global `JST['file/path']` function, much like [Jammit](http://documentcloud.github.com/jammit/#jst).
 The namespace is the directory following *templates* without the file extension.

 e.g. The template *app/templates/artwork/detail.jade* will be parsed using jade and can be rendered on the client-side by calling `JST['artwork/detail']({ title: 'Mona Lisa' })`

-Nap only currently supports the following templating engines.
+Nap currently only supports the following templating engines.
 But please feel free to contribute more.

  * [Jade](https://github.com/visionmedia/jade) (.jade)

-### Nap modes
+## Nap modes

 Nap has two modes 'development' and 'production'.

 ### Development

 In development, nap will run any pre-processors and output a bunch of individual `<script>` and `<link>` tags using one of it's helpers (`nap.js('package-name')`, `nap.css('package-name')`, `nap.jst('package-name')`).
-Each time these helpers are called they will re-compile these files, resulting in seamless asset compilation on page refresh.
+Each time these helpers are called they will re-compile these files, resulting in seamless asset compilation on page refresh.g

 ### Production